Complexity of equal 0-surgeries: The low-crossing knots

 Next, we create a census of all friends $(K,K')$ such that $K$ and $K'$ are both prime and have at most $15$ crossings.
 It is known that knots with diffeomorphic $0$-surgeries share the same Alexander polynomial.
 So we first run through the list of all prime knots with at most $15$ crossings, compute their Alexander polynomials, and sort the knots into groups that have the same Alexander polynomials.
 If it turns out that some group contains only a single knot $K$, then this knot cannot have a friend that is prime and that has at most $15$ crossings, and we do not consider $K$ anymore.
 (The possibility that $K$ and $-K$ are not-isotopic but still are friends is discussed in the proof of Proposition~\ref{prop:mirror} below.)

 So in the following, we only consider groups of knots with the same Alexander polynomials that contain more than one knot.
 In the next step, we use the results from Theorem~\ref{thm:classification} to further split up the groups into knots that have all non-hyperbolic or all hyperbolic $0$-surgeries.
-If the $0$-surgery is hyperbolic, we also split into groups of knots where the $0$-surgeries have overlapping volumes.
+If the $0$-surgery is hyperbolic, we also split into groups of knots where the intervals, containing the volumes of the $0$-surgeries, overlap.
 By using the verified symmetry group computations in SnapPy we can further distinguish a few more $0$-surgeries.

-Some of the non-hyperbolic $0$-fillings we can distinguish by their Regina names.
+Some of the non-hyperbolic $0$-surgeries we can distinguish by their Regina names \cite{Dunfield_census}.
 For example, using the pieces in their JSJ decomposition and the classification of Seifert fibered spaces.
 Note, however, that the gluing map of the JSJ pieces is not returned.
 So if two Regina names agree or disagree, that does not necessarily mean that the manifolds are diffeomorphic or non-diffeomorphic.

 Next, we know that several other knot invariants agree for knots that share the same $0$-surgeries.
 If two knots share the same $0$-surgery, they have the same $3$-genus, the same fiberedness status~\cite{Gabai}, the same signatures, and isomorphic knot Floer homologies groups in certain gradings~\cite[Corollary~4.5]{Ozsvath_Szabo_holomorphic}, cf.~\cite[Remark~2.2]{Baldwin_Sivek_0_inf}.
 We use Szab\'o's knot Floer homology calculator~\cite{Szabo_calculator} to compute these invariants and refine our groups further.